NikolajChristianMoeller/semesterproject-frontend/README.md

                 For production mode: http://localhost:4173

+        5 - Setup our backend server API locally, it can be accessed through the link above.

-        5 - Now connect to your local backend-server with your endpoint, set in the restService.js file in the services folder. - or you can connect to our online server, as written in the link above.
+        6 - Now connect to your local backend-server with your endpoint, set in the restService.js file in the services folder. - As of now, it is not possible to acces our online API through a local frontend, due to CORS policies.

-        6 - Have fun!
+        7 - Have fun!